Happy Camp system resiliency

 We’re taking actions to enhance reliability and reduce the risk of equipment-related wildfires.
 These steps include replacing aging overhead power lines in areas with higher wildfire risk with fire-resistant infrastructure, such as covered conductor, and undergrounding lines in some areas.

-In total, over 125 miles of line rebuild projects are planned in Happy Camp and Seiad Valley, with about 40 project miles planned for 2025.
-These enhancements will help improve the reliability of our system as we adapt to the growing threat of wildfire in the West.
+In total, over 125 miles of line rebuild projects were planned in Happy Camp and Seiad Valley.
+These enhancements are helping improve the reliability of our system as we adapt to the growing threat of wildfire in the West.

 Project need and benefits

-• The Happy Camp and Seiad Valley projects will upgrade the safety and reliability of power lines to help prevent wildfire.
+• The Happy Camp and Seiad Valley projects are improving power line safety and reliability to help prevent wildfire.

 • This project will increase community safety by replacing wooden poles with steel poles, burying some lines underground, installing spacer cable and using covered conductor on power lines, which will significantly reduce wildfire risk.